 A handy way to ensure that you never leave anything behind on your day to day excursions and to carry any souvenirs that you may pick up.

-Souvenir CD upon finishing the tour, containing photos, itineraries, distances travelled and menus:
+Souvenir DVD upon finishing the tour, containing photos, itineraries, distances travelled and menus:

 The perfect way to remember your adventure along the most famous railway in the world.